-The following table includes selected quarterly financial information of the Company and is derived from unaudited interim consolidated financial statements prepared by management and the Company's audited consolidated financial statements for the periods reported.
+The following table includes selected quarterly financial information of the Company and is derived from unaudited interim consolidated financial statements prepared by management for the periods reported.
 All amounts are reported in 000's of US dollars, except for per share amounts.